njulia1/Defi-IA-2023/README.md

 2. you can also launch the gradio application : `python3 gradio_app.py`

 If you have Docker on your computer, you might not need to use `sudo` at the beginning of each line, but only `docker`

+## Remove a container or an image
+If you want to delete a container, use the following command: `sudo docker container rm -f container1` If you want to delete an image, use the following command : `sudo docker image rm image1 --force`

 ## Additional codes and instructions

 The adversarial validation has also been implemented.
 To launch this code for the whole dataset, copy the following instruction: